A greedoid and a matroid inspired by Bhargava's $p$-orderings

 An analogous computation reveals that

-In light of these two equalities, the inequality \eqref{pf.lem.Eh.c.c.-1} (which we know to be true) reveals to be the same as the inequality \eqref{eq.def.greedy-seq.geq} (which we intended to prove).
+In light of these two equalities, the inequality \eqref{pf.lem.Eh.c.c.-1} (which we know to be true) turns out to be the same as the inequality \eqref{eq.def.greedy-seq.geq} (which we intended to prove).
 Hence, we have shown that \eqref{eq.def.greedy-seq.geq} holds.
 This proves the ``$\Longleftarrow$'' direction of Lemma~\ref{lem.Eh.c} \textbf{(c)}.

 \textbf{(d)} $\Longrightarrow$: Assume that the $m$-tuple $\tup{c_1, c_2, \ldots, c_m}$ has maximum perimeter among all $m$-subsequences of $C$.
 We must prove that the set $\set{\tup{c_1, r_1}, \tup{c_2, r_2}, \ldots, \tup{c_m, r_m}}$ has maximum perimeter among all $m$-subsets of $\Ch$.
 Since this set is clearly an $m$-subset of $\Ch$ (because $r_1, r_2, \ldots, r_m$ are distinct), this boils down to proving that